-There is a substantial difference between pursuing a collaborative approach within an already well-functioning situation, and trying to initiate collaboration in a social environment characterised by existing conflict.
-In the latter case the need for effective facilitation and expert mediation of conflicts is definitely greater.
+There is a significant difference between fostering collaboration in a well-functioning group and trying to initiate it in a setting already marked by conflict.
+In the latter case, skilled facilitation and expert mediation become even more critical.

 Investing in multi-stakeholder dialogue to address natural resource competition and conflict

-This paper reminds us that it is important to find and mainstream approaches that transform the conflict potential of natural resources and harness their capacity to catalyse cooperation.
+This 2018 paper by Blake Ratner and colleagues reminds us that it is important to find and mainstream approaches that transform the conflict potential of natural resources and harness their capacity to catalyse cooperation.
 Research has shown that natural resources have great potential to foster cooperation, transform or prevent conflicts, and build peace.
 The article details policy guidance in four areas: building stakeholder commitment, understanding the institutional and governance context, involving local groups in the policy reform process, and embracing adaptability in programme implementation.

 Beyond intractability